raymondlam02/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 - Fairness/Symmetry
 - Additivity
 - Zero property
-Useful for calculating the exact value a person has in a team or simply for farily splitting a fare for a taxi ride between friends.
+Useful for calculating the exact value a person has in a team or simply for fairly splitting a fare for a taxi ride between friends.

 # What are (my/the) preceived strengths and weaknesses that I have observed?
 This week's workshop had the inclusion of video and text.
-I found that I respond positively to video stimulius throughout the class and the switch between pictures and text help retain my focus.
+I found that I respond positively to video stimulus throughout the class and the switch between pictures and text help retain my focus.
 Again, my note-taking skills proved useful for understanding this weeks content.
 As our tutor has gone through quite a lot of content this week I was able to look back and revise on the content by visiting a summarized version of this weeks content.

 # What theory proved to be useful and why?
 What have I learnt from this?
-I found the shapely value specifically interessting and useful as I could relate with the example given in the workshop.
-I could definately see myself using the shapely value to fairly split the fare of a taxi ride.
+I found the shapely value specifically interesting and useful as I could relate with the example given in the workshop.
+I could definitely see myself using the shapely value to fairly split the fare of a taxi ride.
 However, I can also see this being used in the future at work to break down the contribution of each member or the reassess the number of employees required on a specific task.
 I also learnt about the human condition and how different models attempt to recreate the thought process of humans.

 ## Week 4

 # What have I learnt this week?

-This week I was introduced to system dynamics, which allow for systems to perform at peak effiency by analysing system feedback.
-The feedback is comprised of both positive and negative feedback to criqucue things that are working well and things that require immediate attention.
+This week I was introduced to system dynamics, which allow for systems to perform at peak efficiency by analysing system feedback.
+The feedback is comprised of both positive and negative feedback to critique things that are working well and things that require immediate attention.
 System dynamics improve on human capacity to think through logical chains by considering a larger number of externalities.
 System dynamics consist of sources, sinks, stocks, flows, rates and constants.
 They work together to produce feedback based on logical chains.

-Systems - are defined by their interlationships and their functionality or potential.
+Systems - are defined by their interrelationships and their functionality or potential.
 Casual loop diagrams - a graph that allows users to visually represent relationships between a number of variables.
-This allows for users to easily visualise the relaipnships between each variable.
+The use of loop polarity and identifiers allow users to easily visualise the relationships between each variable.

-Loop diagrams use link polarity and loop identifiers to represent
+There are three fundamental modes of behavior each with unique structure and behaviors;
+- Exponential growth/decay
+- Goal seeking
+- Oscillation

+Common behaviors include;
+- S-shaped growth
+- Growth with overshoot and oscillation
+- Overshoot and collapse

+However, casual loop diagrams have their limits;
+Whilst they are useful in capturing mental models, showing interdependencies and processing feedback they become lacking in areas such as capturing an accumulations or flows and helping determine detailed dynamics.

+This weeks workshop also covered network models; where I learnt about the general structure, logic and functionality of networks.

+Networks are made of node and edges, nodes represent each individual entity while the edges unify nodes.
+Edges can either be directed or undirected.
+Networks have several characteristics that are used to convey information such as path length, connectedness and formation types.
+With each characteristic revealing more information about the network the features it beholds.

+Finally, agent based models were introduced this week.
+Agent based models are used to simulation the interactions between different agents, in an attempt to monitor and process the behaviours of each agent based on their relation to other agents.
+Agent based models are also able to comprehend the impact each of its agents has on the external environment.
+Agent based models have proven to be extremely useful to simulate societies response to and the subsequent effects of Covid-19.

+Complex Systems vs Complicated Systems:
+Complex - Loosely connected, unpredictable and adaptive Whilst complicated systems are - interconnected, depdendent and predictable.

+Examples of games that exhibit Agent-Based models include:
+- SimCity
+- Sims
+- Civilisation

+Traditional scenario modelling attempts to take independent agents into consideration to create a simulation whilst trying to keep the environment in consideration.
+The agent-based model way encompasses each agent and effectively produces a model which is able to observe, adapt and learn with the environment it is placed into.
+Thus being more effective and efficient when compared to traditional methods of modelling.

+## Week 5

+This week I learnt about aggregating decisions and behaviours.
+Aggregation is often non-linear thus much more complicated than arithmetic aggregation.
+Aggregation studies the interations between local components for new properties of behaviours.
+However, it is also known that individual agents or particles can behave differently when segregated.

+Aggregation of action allows for prediction of points and understanding of data, understanding of complicated patterns from seemingly simple rules and work through logic.

+Probability is understanding the chances of a random outcome occuring from a random process.
+Although examples of probability are often used in gambling, probability is also prevalent in finance, weather forecasts and insurance firms.

+This week's workshop also included a number of concepts that I was already familar as a student of Business Statistics, although the core concepts were familar, the context and uses in which they are presented in this workshop were new to me.
+A random variable is a collection of potentnial values, subject to random variations, each associated with a probability.
+Probability distributions represent the probability that one can find the possible vales of the random variable.

+Types of Random Variables
+Discrete random variables are numbers that have a finite number of outcomes.
+Continuous random variables have an infinite number of possible outcomes.
+It is calculated by measruing the possibility that the variable is a number.

+Central Limit Theorem is a simple and effective model for aggregation of decisions in groups of people.
+As each agent is left on their own central lilit theorem is able to understand and make predictions about future events.
+Central limit theorem states that if a group of independent decisions are added together the result will be a Gaussian Distribution.

+The formula for the standard deviation of the mean results in larger populations having lower standard deviations when compared to smaller populations.

+In order to intrepret data, a test for significance must be conducted.
+The test has two results, either there is enough information to either reject or not reject the hypothesis.
+If an empirical mean lies between the accepeted means, a rejection of the hypothesis is made.

+Six Stigma
+Six stigma method involves working to reduce the size of the standard deviation to lower the proability of a failure.
+Businesses and governments can do this by introducting some sort of quality control to ensure their plans or products stick to protocol.
+Six stigma reduces the standard deviation so that even a six-standard-deviation error avoids a malfunction.
+Proabbility is valueable as it grants decision makers more information to intice more informed more efficient decisions.

+Long-tailed distributions model events that have a high proability of occuring.
+A 'Power Law' is a distribution which is top-heavy followed by a long tail.
+Long-tailed distributions are created through interdependence.
+There are two models that give rise to power-distribution laws; the preferential attatchment model and the self-organized critically model.
+Preferential Attatchment Model
+A sequence of objects occur or arrive one after another.
+The first arrival creates an 'entity', with each subsequent arrival following the rule: with proability (p), the arrival forms a new entity, with probability (1-p) the arrival joins an exisiting entity.

+Self-organised Critically Model
+The self-organised model produces a power-law distribution by building interdependencies in a system until which a time that the system reaches a critical state.
+At such time, any following events have often little to no effect on the overall system.